gitcnd/git-meta/README.md

         if there's no "/" within "gitname", it will put the files into $master_location/gitname (e.g. ~/gitblobs/gitname ) by default

 git-meta.pl - solution for preserving all the correct file dates, times, ownership, and access permissions in git, and feature to prepare new git projects using your own machines (instead of a cloud or github)

+Note-to-self: remember to do this before push:-

+        pod2markdown git-meta.pl README.md